tarunchaudharydev/campusmatter/README.md

 - Secure and local-first communication architecture.
 - Future integration with Edge AI and advanced analytics systems.

-By combining these technologies, CampusMatter demonstrates how modern IoT ecosystems can be adapted for large-scale educational environments while remaining affordable, maintainable, and future-ready.

 ---

 ## Objectives

-The primary objectives of CampusMatter are:

 1. Reduce unnecessary energy consumption across hostel and campus environments.
 2. Automate appliance control using occupancy detection and intelligent automation rules.